sinwe/rlink-ambient-light/README.md

 2. Activate the relevant location (Dashboard, Front or Rear)
 3. Acquire materials (LED emitter, fibre optic)

-Make appointment with Daren from AutoTrend workshop in Toa Payoh for "Morning slot" and ask for his worker named "**Ah Keong**" to do Renault LED ambient light.
-For Bose/Privilege, usually Ah Keong can install 2 new locations for 2-2.5 hours.
+In Singapore, installation can be done at AutoTrend workshop in Toa Payoh.
+Make appointment with Daren from AutoTrend workshop in Toa Payoh for "Morning slot" and ask for Renault LED ambient light installation.
+For Bose/Privilege, usually he can install 2 new locations for 2-2.5 hours.
 However for non-Bose and non-Privilege, it might take 3-3.5 hours for 2 new location.